frsche/dwmblocksrs/README.md

 # signal that updates all the segments at once
 update_all_signal: 0

-# check every 5 times if any segment is due
-# updates per signal are always instantly
-general_update_interval: 5
-# if this is not given, the interval will be calculated based on the individual segments

 segments:
       # scripts are run with sh
     - script: "volume"